 Clarkson College is a private, Episcopal-affiliated, coeducational institution offering undergraduate degrees, graduate degrees and post-graduate certificates in the health sciences.
-Clarkson College also offers programs for continuing education and staff development.
-Clarkson exists to educate and ensure the development of individuals and to expand their personal and career opportunities.
+Clarkson College exists to educate and ensure the development of individuals and to expand their personal and career opportunities.
 Through various activities, the College provides an intellectual environment for the development of literate, knowledgeable and scholarly individuals motivated to pursue lifelong learning and capable of solving problems through the disciplines in which they major.

 The success of each student at Clarkson College is important.
-For this reason, faculty work closely with students as teachers, mentors, advisors and role models.
-Faculty involve students in their scholarly work and assist students as they learn their role as health care providers.
+For this reason, faculty works closely with students as teachers, mentors, advisors and role models.
+Faculty involves students in their scholarly work and assists students as they learn their role as health care providers.